-One of the monitors in Tour de FFF (FracFranceForce) follows the camera gaze passing over the artworks stored on the shelves and stumbling upon a rubber glove that has been peeled off by a cleaner or technician and left there.
+One of the monitors in Tour de FracFranceForce follows the camera gaze passing over the artworks stored on the shelves and stumbling upon a rubber glove that has been peeled off by a cleaner or technician and left there.
 It has the appearance of a cast or a casting mould, recalling other sculptural objects from Hattan's oeuvre, such as pieces of clothing, shed by the artist like a second skin and turned inside out.
-Their linings, once in direct contact with the active body, now form the outside surface of a sculptural configuration, e.g. in Coin Coin de loin en loin (Pêcheurs d'Islande) from 2008.
-Or in Coat (2004) - screened on a monitor in Vous êtes chez moi - in which a sheep stands and moves around on a green field like a kinetic sculpture, dragging the hollow mould of its fleece behind it like a bridal veil.
-Also related works are the objects in the ongoing series Unplugged (since 1995), which the artist produces by carefully refolding product packagings such as milk cartons, biscuit and chocolate papers in front of the camera.
+Their linings, once in direct contact with the active body, now form the outside surface of a sculptural configuration, e.g. in Coin coin de loin en loin (Pêcheurs d'Islande) from 2008 (p.
+XXX).
+Or in Schaf (2005; p.
+XXX) - screened on a monitor in Vous êtes chez moi - in which a sheep stands and moves around on a green field like a kinetic sculpture, dragging the hollow mould of its fleece behind it like a bridal veil.
+Also related works are the objects in the ongoing series Unplugged (since 1995; p.
+XXX), which are produced by carefully refolding product packagings such as milk cartons, biscuit and chocolate papers.
 Sometimes the objects themselves, whose glossy or matte monochrome surfaces parody minimalism, sometimes the eponymous videos in which the camera records the process of refolding from a fixed standpoint, make up the final artwork.

-It is not only the solid, found objects which the video camera conveys, but also the acts of nosing around, detection and spying that provide an intimate insight into the production of the images.
+It is not only the solid, found objects which the video camera conveys, but also the acts of exploration, detection and spying that provide an intimate insight into the production of the images.
 Film and the making of film, product and production process, are closely interlocked in Hattan's videos.
-His imagery is also explicitly the product of his aesthetic investigations, a fact that brings them close to operative images - technically functional images made in the course of a pragmatic enterprise or a project intended to convey knowledge.3 On one monitor in Tour de FFF (FracFranceForce), the camera follows a leak which runs from the ceiling over loose wires and palettes and comes threateningly close to the packed artworks.
+His imagery is also explicitly the product of his aesthetic investigations, a fact that brings them close to operative images - technically functional images made in the course of a pragmatic enterprise or a project intended to convey knowledge.
+On one monitor in Tour de FracFranceForce, the camera follows a leak which runs from the ceiling over loose wires and palettes and comes threateningly close to the packed artworks.
 The camera seems to perform the work of a plumber who checks for leaks in heating or water pipes using corresponding tools.
 In other places, the small camera in Hattan's hand - a vision and palpation tool in one - explores ventilation ducts lined with glossy insulation, as if to test their iconic value.